juliesbock/reTappd/README.md

-# README
+# RETAPPD

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Retappd is a site for users to review and share their favorite beers.

+## Features

+* Backend to Frontend user authenticiation.
+Includes password encryption and session token encryption.
+* User authentication protects routes and redirects users to login if their session token is no longer valid.
+* On login, users are redirected to the home page where they can view all beers in the app.
+* Users can view specific details of the beer (IBU, beer style, brewery, ABV, etc).
+* Upon logout, users are redirected to the login page.

+### Backend
-* Ruby version
+* Ruby
+* Rails
+* PostgreSQL

+### Frontend
+* React
+* Redux
-* System dependencies
+* JavaScript

+## Future Features
-* Configuration
+* User Profile

-* Database creation
+* User Friendships

-* Database initialization
+* Search

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Review Feed

-* ...
+* Toasts and comments